2,040: University Workplace Violence and Bullying Prohibition

 The following conduct constitutes violence or threats of violence and is prohibited in the University of Nevada, Reno workplace: violent behavior, intimidation, bullying, stalking, threats, physical attack, domestic violence and property damage committed by or against any faculty, staff, postdoctoral, graduate or undergraduate student employed at the University of Nevada, Reno.

-Workplace: Any location owned, leased, rented or occupied by the Board of Regents of the Nevada System of Higher Education on behalf of the University of Nevada, Reno, or any location where a university employee is acting in the course or scope of employment.
+Workplace: Any location owned, leased, rented or occupied by the Board of Regents of the Nevada System of Higher Education on behalf of the University of Nevada, Reno, or any location (on or off campus) where a university employee is acting in the course or scope of employment.
 This includes, but is not limited to, buildings, grounds, and surrounding perimeters, including parking lots, field locations, classrooms and residence halls.
 It also includes vehicles when those vehicles are used for university business.

 Violent behavior: A physical assault on a person or a physical action intended to damage property.
 Violent behavior does not include lawful acts of self-defense or the defense of others.

 Intimidation: Engaging in actions that include but are not limited to behavior intended to frighten, coerce, or induce duress.

 Bullying: Unwanted offensive and malicious behavior which undermines an individual or group through repeated or persistently negative attacks.
 The behavior is calculated to undermine, patronize, humiliate, intimidate, or demean the recipient.